 This is an important process.
-It is essential that parents and guardians take an active interest in the courseselection process.
-Please review this Secondary Curriculum Guide carefully with your student.
-If you have questions about any of this information, please feel free to contact your student's counselor at the following telephone numbers:
+It is essential that parents and guardians take an active interest in the course-selection process.
+Please review this High School Curriculum Guide carefully with your student.
+If you have questions about any of this information, please feel free to contact your student's school counselor at the following telephone numbers: